Desktop password sync: Unlock the benefits of platform SSO for macOS

 Unlike the registration part of the flow, where control is partially delegated to the SSO extension, the authentication process is driven by the operating system itself, communicating with Okta’s server directly using Apple’s Platform SSO protocol.
 The protocol starts with the operating system requesting a server nonce.
 On successful nonce request, the operating system builds a JWT signed with the device signing key that was saved in the registration step.
 The JWT contains the username and password that was entered by the user during device login, along with the server nonce that was requested previously.
 This JWT is sent to Okta’s token endpoint, which then validates the credentials in the JWT and the signature, ensuring that the password sync is coming from a known and previously registered Mac.
 Okta’s token endpoint responds with a JSON Web Encryption (JWE) token that is encrypted by the device encryption key.
 This encryption ensures that only the intended Mac can decrypt and access the tokens within.
 After receiving the token from the Okta server, macOS performs signature validation.
 At the end of the authentication step, the local account password is updated to keep it synced with Okta’s password, and the tokens are securely stored on the operating system.

-As the workplace continues to evolve towards a Zero Trust architecture, it is important for organizations to adopt new technologies to ensure the security of their resources.
+As the workplace continues to evolve towards a Zero Trust architecture, it is important for organisations to adopt new technologies to ensure the security of their resources.
 Okta enables great benefits to customers through product Device Access.
-By leveraging this powerful technology, organizations can improve security, enhance user experience, and streamline the management of identities and access.
+By leveraging this powerful technology, organisations can improve security, enhance user experience, and streamline the management of identities and access.

 Okta is committed to building the best access management story for macOS by working closely with Apple.
 Visit the Okta Device Access webpage to learn more details.